 Indeed, by Lemma~\ref{lemma:consequence of ball-box}, for each $x\in M$, there exist a constant $C>0$ and a radius $r_x>0$ such that $f(B(x,r))\subset B(f(x),CL_f'(x,r))$ for all $0<r<r_x$.
 This implies that for $0<r<r_x$, $L_f(x,r)\leq CL_f'(x,r)$ and so

 ii).
-Since an equiregular subRiemannian manifold is locally geodesic and so in particular, it is 1-LLC-1 and thus the first inclusion in Lemma~\ref{lemma:consequence of ball-box} holds with $C=1$. \end{remark}
+An equiregular subRiemannian manifold is locally geodesic and so in particular, it is 1-LLC-1 and thus the first inclusion in Lemma~\ref{lemma:consequence of ball-box} holds with $C=1$. \end{remark}

-We next establish the Sobolev regularity of a quasiregular mapping $f:M\to N$, which was conjectured to be true in~\cite[The last paragraph before Section 2.1, Page 5]{flp14}. \begin{lemma} Let $f:M\to N$ be a weak metric quasiregular mapping.
+The following lemma is a special case of the more general result from~\cite[Theorem A]{gw16}.
+For the convenience of the readers, we also include a sketch here. \begin{lemma} Let $f:M\to N$ be a weakly metrically quasiregular mapping.
 Then $f\in N^{1,Q}_{loc}(M,N)$ and satisfies Condition $N$. \end{lemma} \begin{proof} Note first that by~\cite[Lemma 3.3]{g14}, a continuous open mapping $f:M\to N$ is locally pseudomonotone and that by~\cite[Theorem 7.2]{hkst01}, a locally pseudomonotone map in $N^{1,Q}_{loc}(M,N)$ satisfies Condition $N$.
 Thus, it suffices to establish the Sobolev regularity.

 By~\cite[Proof of Theorem 1.1]{w14}, $f$ satisfies Condition $N$ on $Q$-almost every rectifiable curve.
-Note that in~\cite[Proof of Theorem 1.1]{w14}, $f$ is assumed to be a homemorphism.
-However, the proof there directly works for discrete and open mappings since the homeomorphism assumption was only used to deduce the local $L^1$-integrablity of the Jacobian.
+Note that in~\cite[Proof of Theorem 1.1]{w14}, $f$ is assumed to be a homeomorphism.
+However, the proof there also works for continuous, discrete and open mappings since the homeomorphism assumption was only used to deduce the local $L^1$-integrablity of the Jacobian.